openvinotoolkit/openvino/CONTRIBUTING.md

      which is recommended for reading the articles.

    * **Check OpenVINO developer documentation**

+     The intended audience for the developer documentation is developers.
+This documentation includes detailed information on the architecture of OpenVINO.
+It helps understand the process of building the toolkit, so you can modify and implement it as per the requirement.

      The documentation is contained entirely in the [docs/dev](./docs/dev) folder.